Skip to main content

 Patients who want additional recovery options may also ask their provider about regenerative medicine treatments such as PRP therapy, especially when the goal is to support natural healing in select cases.

 BPC-157 should not be treated like a standard supplement.
-Your dosage, cycle length, delivery method, and monitoring needs depend on your health history, current medications, symptoms, and treatment goals.
-A licensed provider can review whether BPC-157 is appropriate for your situation and help reduce unnecessary risks.
+Your dosage, route, cycle length, and monitoring needs depend on your health history, current medications, symptoms, injury type, recovery goals, and overall risk profile.

 Key Takeaways